nidhiramessur/course-journal/README.md

 ## Quick-Start Instructions
 _Instructions.
 Details on how to install and launch your application._

+On Virtual device in Android studio:
+- Clone project and open it on Android Studio
+- On Android studio go to Build > Build Bundle(s) / APK(s) > Build APK(s)
+- A popup will appear on the bottom right > Click on locate > apk should be in debug folder
+- On Android studio go to Device Explorer on the right > sdcard > Download > Drag the apk there
+- On the virtual device, go to files > Downloads > Double click the apk > Update > Open

 ## Project Documents
 _Include a link to your Wiki pages, see below._